 Tuition varies and financial aid is available.

-Courses, including those that are part of a specialization, may be taken individually.
-For current University of Minnesota students, faculty, and staff, free access to courses and specializations is available through the Coursera for Minnesota program.
+Current University of Minnesota students, faculty, and staff: Free access to courses and specializations is available through the Coursera for Minnesota program.
 (Note: MasterTrack Certificates are not eligible for the Coursera for Minnesota program.)

 Analytics for Decision Making

 Explore the fourth pillar in the field of analytics: prescriptive analytics, including predictive modeling, optimization, and simulation techniques used to formulate decisions.

 Are you a novice software developer eager to try your hand at cybersecurity?
 This specialization delves into essential security concepts and how they apply to cloud deployments.

 Gain a solid understanding of the complex health care marketplace industry with courses such as Healthcare Marketplace Overview, Healthcare Delivery Providers, Pharmaceutical and Medical Device Innovation, and Medical Technology and Evaluation.

 Open to anyone and particularly valuable for managers and entrepreneurs, this specialization provides an introduction to the fundamental principles, policies, and practices of human resource management.

 This specialization introduces the key principles and practices of information systems management, issues related to change management, and strategies and approaches to ensure successful implementations.